file-format/Docs/en/video/mp5.md

 ## What is an MP5 file?

-A file with ".MP5" extension typically refers to video file specifically designed for playback on **Chinese MP5 portable media players**.
+**MP5 file format** is a file with ".MP5" extension and refers to video file specifically designed for playback on **Chinese MP5 portable media players**.
 These MP5 files are essentially similar to standard .MP4 files as they use MPEG-4 or MPEG-H codecs for encoding.
 The primary distinction lies in optimization of MP5 files ensuring they are well-suited for playback on Chinese MP5 media players.
 Essentially, it is a specialized video format tailored for compatibility and optimal performance on these particular portable media devices.

 ## Difference between MP4 and MP5